matthijskooijman/arduino-lmic/README.md

 This timing uses the Arduino `micros()` timer, which has a granularity of 4μs and is based on the primary microcontroller clock.
 For timing events, the tranceiver uses its DIOx pins as interrupt outputs.
-In the current implementation, these pins are not handled by an actual interrupt handler, but they are just polled once every LMIC loop, resulting in a bit inaccuracy in the timestamping.
+In the current implementation, these pins are handled by an interrupt handler, but only to set a flag - actual processing is done once every LMIC loop, resulting in a bit inaccuracy in the timestamping.
 Also, running scheduled jobs (such as opening up the receive windows) is done using a polling approach, which might also result in further delays.